linode/docs/docs/guides/development/version-control/how-to-install-git-windows/index.md

     ![Click to download version for Windows.](how-to-download-git-for-windows.png)

-2. Double click on a recent version of Git to download it.
+2. Double click on a recent version of Git to download Git for Windows.

-3. When you see an install git Windows prompt, click on **Yes**:
+3. When you see an install prompt, click on **Yes**:

     ![Click Yes to install Git on Windows.](installing-git-on-windows.png)